 Step 5: Create a budget.

 Make a point to check in on your progress and financial health so you can identify new goals.
 Review your budget monthly and adjust it when your financial situation changes or when you complete one of your goals.
-For instance, once you’ve paid down debt or built up a comfortable amount of savings, perhaps you’ll shift your focus on the long-term and increase your savings for retirement or invest with the help of a Financial Advisor.
+For instance, once you’ve paid down debt or built up a comfortable amount of savings, perhaps you’ll shift your focus to the long-term and increase your savings for retirement or invest with the help of a Financial Advisor.

 Don’t have a dedicated Financial Advisor yet?
 Find a local advisor near you.